antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

 needed to make sure our telemetry was part of the solution, not the problem.

-At first, we were timidly using generated mocks (using the [Moq package](https://www.nuget.org/packages/Moq)) to capture telemetry from our components in ad hoc ways.
+At first, we were timidly using generated mocks to capture telemetry from our components in ad hoc ways.
 Although this technically worked, it was ugly.
-Mocking using Moq usually requires tests to assume the internal structure of the components being tested, which makes tests brittle as they become susceptible to break when the internal structure of a component is refactored.
+Using this approach usually requires tests to assume the internal structure of the components being tested, which makes tests brittle as they become susceptible to break when the internal structure of a component is refactored.
 Since it was clumsy to write, we